bugladen/NadekoBot/ComprehensiveGuide.md

 #### Setting Up NadekoBot v0.98
 ###### Prerequisites:
 1) NET Framework 4.5.2 (or 4.6)
-- **Here is a video tutorial, thanks to @LawlyPopz for making it** :+1: http://pushzz.xyz/i/b7b63.mp4
 - Start with making a folder, lets name it `Nadeko`
 - Make sure you have **7zip** installed, if not then head to http://www.7-zip.org/download.html and download/install it.
 - Now head to https://github.com/Kwoth/NadekoUpdater/releases/tag/v1.0 and download `WINDOWS.-.nadeupdater.7z`